NAGC David W. Belin Advocacy Award

 Submission Procedure & Checklist

 The NAGC national office will make every effort to contact those who have nominated a colleague, or those who have nominated themselves, to let them know of any missing materials, provided the nomination packet arrives at least two weeks before the deadline.
-The following materials must be submitted by June 21, 2013:

 - A minimum of two letters of recommendation from persons in a position to know what impact the nominee's work had on gifted education at the state and national level.
 These persons could include legislators, school administrators, or leaders of statewide or national organizations.